matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 ```

 If a file was previously there, it won't be encrypted.
 You need to run the command `git-crypt status -f`.
 I repeat myself: if you're using this command, it means the file was already in your repo in cleartext.
 So you need to rotate the secrets that are in that files.
-Otherwise it's very easy for an attacker to see the secrets just looking at previous commits.
+Otherwise, it's very easy for an attacker to see the secrets just by looking at previous commits.

 Now you can commit and push.
 You'll see only some encrypted binary files in your public repository!
 You're able to see them locally.